mrkotha/DiabetiesPredictiveModel_AISC/README.md

-# Diabeties Predictive Model
+# Diabetes Predictive Model
-Our goal is to make a predictive model to predict if an individual has diabeties or not based on 9 related factors.
+Our goal is to make a predictive model to predict if an individual has diabetes or not based on 9 related factors.
 ___________________
 **Description**
 ___________________
 Our project is creating multiple predictive models on R-studio through Random Forest, Logarithmic, and Support Vector Machine (SVM) Models.
-Our goal is to understand how each factor relates to diabeties as a whole, and figure out which model has the highest sensitivty and specificity to predict diabeties accurately.
-Our 8 factors we're focusing on are: Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI, Diabeties Pedigree Function , Age, with the last factor being the outcome (1 = has diabeties, 2 = no diabeties).
+Our goal is to understand how each factor relates to diabetes as a whole, and figure out which model has the highest sensitivty and specificity to predict diabetes accurately.
+Our 8 factors we're focusing on are: Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI, Diabetes Pedigree Function , Age, with the last factor being the outcome (1 = has diabetes, 2 = no diabetes).
 Currently, our data set is from a subset of individuals, specifically: Female, Indian Heritage, 21 or older.
 WE hope to use this model to expand our subset of the data set, in order to make predictions for greater groups of individuals.
 __________________
 **Getting Started**
 ___________________